 Blue Nile Setting Selection and Quality

-Interestingly, Blue Nile has also joined forces with some of the best designers to come up with pre-set jewelry in its “Designer Rings” section.
+Interestingly, Blue Nile has also joined forces with some of the best designers to come up with pre-set diamond jewelry in its “Designer Rings” section.
 You can still tweak most of these pieces to your own liking in case you need to add a special touch.
-The pre-set engagement rings come in affordable price ranges that don’t compromise the product’s brilliance.
+The pre-set diamond engagement rings come in affordable price ranges that don’t compromise the product’s brilliance.

 Even though diamonds are the main products in Blue Nile’s inventory, there are a little over five metals that the company offers; silver, platinum, white gold, rose gold, and yellow gold, with options 18k or 14k for the gold.

 It would be fair to say that Blue Nile diamonds have passed the quality test, even though a couple fo complaints might stain this reputation.
 With so many loose diamonds available, it’s easy to question the quality of Blue Nile diamonds.
-Members at Blue Nile require wholesalers to provide proper certifications (GIA and AGS) prior to listing any diamond on the company’s website.
+Members at Blue Nile require wholesalers to provide proper certifications (GIA and AGS) prior to diamond listing on the company’s website.